Skip to main content

 NREL data scientists, engineers, and mathematicians perform basic and applied research and develop crosscutting capabilities to enable rapid, breakthrough science across NREL and at the U.S. Department of Energy.

-Our researchers actively publish, lead conferences, and collaborate across the national laboratory complex—as well as with academic and industry experts—to develop transformative insights into energy efficiency and renewable energy data that lead to technological improvements, economic competitiveness, energy equity, and national security.
+Our researchers actively publish, lead conferences, and collaborate across the national laboratory complex—as well as with academic and industry experts—to develop transformative insights into energy system data that lead to technological improvements, economic competitiveness, increased reliability, and national security.

 Providing the Service of Computing